 This article will review what authority police need to search your home and the manner in which it should be done.

 The police are standing at your door—do you need to let them in?
 No, police generally need a warrant to search your home, and you can ask them to show you the warrant.
 If the police don't have one, you can refuse them entry.
 If the officer hands you a warrant, make sure that it specifies your address.

-A search warrant is a document signed by a judge that allows a police officer to search for specific items at a particular place and time.
-For example, a search warrant may authorize police search of "a single-family home located at 123 Main St." for "drugs and drug paraphernalia, packaging materials, scales, and other devices used for the preparation, sale, and administration of said drugs, any United States currency, and any weapons.”
-Police can search only the place described in the warrant.
-For example, if they have a warrant to search your car, they can’t also search your house.
+Typically, the search warrant will be a document signed by a judge that allows a police officer to search for specific items at a particular place and time.
+For example, a search warrant may authorize a police search of "a single-family home located at 123 Main St." for "drugs and drug paraphernalia, packaging materials, scales, and other devices used for the preparation, sale, and administration of said drugs, any United States currency, and any weapons."

-But officers generally don't need to knock, announce, and wait if they:
+Like the warrant exceptions noted above, many exceptions exist that dispense with the knock-and-announce rule.
+Officers generally don't need to knock, announce, and wait if they:

 If officers anticipate these circumstances in advance, they can apply for a no-knock warrant from a judge.
 Other times, they dispense with the knocking and announcing based on exigent circumstances upon arriving at the home.